 Having worked in and for the sector for over 18 years, Anna brings a breadth of skills and experience to the recruitment process and works across several disciplines on roles from £40,000 upwards including Manager, Head of Department, Director and CEO.

-A senior recruitment specialist with over 12 years experience working across permanent, contract and freelance positions, Alex has specialised across multiple sectors from market research to healthcare and now solely focuses on positions within the beyond profit sector.
+Alex is a Recruitment specialist within our Senior Appointments team with a career spanning over 14 years’ experience working across permanent, contract and freelance positions.
+Alex has specialised across multiple sectors from market research to healthcare and now solely focuses on senior positions within the beyond profit sector.

-As an active Trustee within the sector Alex brings a wealth of experience to the Senior Appointments team providing advice and guidance on recruitment strategies and best practice with clients to ensure a bespoke, quality service is provided.
+Alex brings a wealth of experience to the Senior Appointments team, providing advice and guidance on recruitment strategies and best practice to clients to ensure a bespoke, quality service is provided.

 Thea Robson is a Consultant within our Executive Search team.
 Her career within Executive Search started at Russell Reynolds Associates where she worked as an Executive Director in the Industrial Practice and within the Global Non-For Profit Practice.

 Prior to joining Russell Reynolds Associates, Thea’s background is within operational transformation in the Global Energy and Utilities Sectors.
-She was a Senior Manager in EY’s Customer practice, and also held roles in industry such as Head of Transformation at SSE and Head of Customer Operations at Borge Gas.
+She was a Senior Manager in EY’s Customer practice, and also held roles in industry such as Head of Transformation at SSE and Head of Customer Operations at Bord Gáis.

 Before moving into management consultancy Thea worked at Unilever and then at BOC as a channel development manager.
 In addition to her day job, Thea is a Trustee for the Sunflower Trust and a strategic advisor for Lively Minds a Children’s’ education charity that operates in Africa.
 She has worked in the field for Lively Minds in both Uganda and Ghana and has travelled extensively across sub-Saharan Africa.